barbara-benitez/barbara-benitez.github.io/sql/hospital_diabietes_sql.md

 </p>
 These data clearly showed that the majority (79.2%) of patients stayed in the hospital for fewer than seven days.
 The data were right-skewed, and the majority of patients had stays of three days  in the hospital.

-An additional query was performed to ascertain whether or not those patients having stays of 7 or more days were acutely.
+An additional query was performed to ascertain whether or not those patients having stays of 7 or more days were acute.
 Surprisingly, this was not the case.
 Approximately, 1 in 5 patients was acute.
 I am suggesting that the administration require additional justification for extended stays when the patients are not acute.

+## Final Remarks